 I found this along the sociological path in knowing and understanding traditions in Africa most especially, Ghana.
 What I found will be reflected in a quote at the end of this post.
 Was shocked.
 No wonder I say, modification is needed.
 How can you solve domestic violence without feminism?
 How can you save a woman beaten when tradition allows that?
 How can you save her when she sees nothing wrong with her captivity?
 Education and Gender Equality are the only ways to ending domestic violence, not the institution of the Domestic Violence and Victim Support Unit (DOVVSU).
 In most cases, a woman who reports her husband for suffering domestic violence whether or not he did it has already signed herself a certificate of divorce.
 She might not like the idea of a divorce because of her children or the fear of starting all over.
 Someone close to me received great resentment from her husband’s side after reporting a consistent pain of belt beatings.
 And that is definitely the case in many families.
-That means, just a few will issue a report.
+That which means only a few will have the audacity and impetus to issue a report.

 “Wife-beating is quite a common form of penalizing women in many Ghanaian societies and may be applied in the face of her adultery, failure to cook for the husband on time and anything he considers to merit such a treatment.
 But it is expected of a reasonable man to exercise moderation in beating his wife so as not to hurt her.
 Women too have been known to beat their husbands, but this is rare.” – G. K. Nukunya (From Tradition and Change in Ghana)